Doctoral Studies

 - Research Assistants and Scientific Staff (e.g. SNSF Researchers): Supervision Agreement

-- Independent Doctoral Students: Supervision Agreement
+- Independent Doctoral Candidates: Supervision Agreement

 * If the Supervision Agreement form does not open as a fillable form, click: file -> open in immersive Browser.